Francesco-Zeno-Costanzo/hyloa/README.md

 ## **Usage**
-To start the graphical interface, use the command:
+To start the graphical interface on Linux, use the command:
 ```bash
 hyloa
 ```